 * Click here for rating key

-Mio Sushi Restaurant Review: Here’s where Mio Sushi started, a charming converted Victorian home in the Northwest 23rd neighborhood.
+Mio Sushi Restaurant Review: The Portland-based Mio Sushi empire started in this charming converted Victorian home in the Northwest 23rd neighborhood.
 By negotiating directly with fishermen and distributors (the chain even owns a fish store), it can offer ultra-fresh, sustainably harvested (for the most part) quality sushi at moderate price points.
-The expansive menu proposes a wealth of intriguing alternatives for anyone weary of the same old rolls and sashimi.
-The fish is always fresh (Mio Sushi deals directly with fishermen and distributors) and daily specials abound.
+The expansive menu offers intriguing alternatives for anyone weary of the same old rolls and sashimi, and daily specials abound.
 We like the spider rolls made with soft shell crab, Mt.
 Fuji rolls with crab and spicy salmon, and spicy tuna.
 Or order the Caterpillar (unagi, cucumber, avocado, sweet sauce), or the Oregon roll with crab and asparagus, plus salmon and avocado on the outside.
 Non-sushi selections include the poke salad with Hawaiian tuna, the tempura, and the seaweed salads.
-For a change of pace, try the innovative sushi pizza: seaweed topped with fish, crab or shrimp, a special sauce, plus sesame seeds and green onions.
+For a change of pace, sample the innovative sushi pizza made with seaweed topped with fish, crab or shrimp, a special sauce, plus sesame seeds and green onions.
 Tempura ice cream is a special for dessert.
 Beer and wine are available.
 While the interior room can feel cramped, the atmosphere is friendly, service is fast, and children are welcome.
 In keeping with the times, gluten-free soy sauce is available upon request.